 You could also set the table the night before.
-Get the kids to do this, they will enjoy putting out crackers and making the table look festive for the big day.
+Get the kids to do this, they will enjoy putting out crackers, designing place cards and making the table look festive for the big day.

 Everything from gravy to bread sauce, stuffing to mince pies can be made well in advance and frozen.
 Just remember to remove them the night before and heat everything to the correct temperature on the day.

-Ok so any house with kids don’t need to worry about setting the alarm, but for those with teens, get up early if you are cooking a big turkey or meat that needs a long time in the oven and get it on.
+Ok, so any house with kids won’t need to worry about setting the alarm, but for those with teens and adults, get up early if you are cooking a big turkey or meat that needs a long time in the oven and get it on.

-You can always go back to bed and leave it to roast low and slow.
 This has the added benefit of giving you time to rest the meat and frees up your oven for those crispy roast potatoes we all love so much!
-Crowding your oven slows down the cooking process so this will also ensure you have enough space for everything to cook well.
+Crowding your oven slows down the cooking process, so this will also ensure you have enough space for everything to cook well.

 #7.
 Serving Up

-Warm the plates in advance and if you have family over, get a member from each house to help with the serving up.
-That way you aren’t shouting over everyone to see how wants what veg or which bit of the turkey they want or if they want gravy or sauce!
+Warm the plates in advance and, if you have family over, get a member from each house to help with the serving up.
+That way you aren’t shouting over everyone to see who wants what veg or which bit of the turkey they want or if they want gravy or sauce!